Mart-SciecPyt/ScPytone_ultrasound_processing/docs/usage.rst

 detect_cm_marks(gray_array)
 ---------------------------

-Detects calibration marks (e.g. ruler ticks) on the image edges and calculates the scale.
+Detects calibration marks (ruler ticks) on the image edges and calculates the scale.

 Parameters
 ^^^^^^^^^^